fishcus/KAP-manual/en/troubleshooting/service_status.en.md

 - Metadata synchronization: to check the whether metadata is synchronized successfully and if not, metadata will be reloaded automatically
 - Job Engine availability: to check the availability of job engines

-### Check service status manually
+### Check Service Status Manually
-KAP also supports users to check service status manually through command lines, and the results will be logged in `$KYLIN_HOME/logs/canary.log`.
+Kyligence Enterprise also supports users to check service status manually through command lines, and the results will be logged in `$KYLIN_HOME/logs/canary.log`.

 You can run the command line `$KYLIN_HOME/bin/kylin.sh io.kyligence.kap.canary.CanaryCLI <canaries-to-test>`, in which <canaries-to-test> could be replaced by the following parameters,